chibicode/react-functional-css-protips/README.md

 Suppose that somewhere else on your app, you'll need to have something similar to above, but for dogs instead of cats.
 You'll need to copy paste above code, and replace the photo, name, price, and description, and *keep all of the classes.* That sounds brittle and not very DRY.

-Instead, you should be using some sort of a **templating mechanism**.
+Instead, you should be using some sort of **HTML templates**.
 In Rails, you can use partials.
 In React, you can create a component:

 ```js
 const ItemCard = ({ name, price, image, description, alt }) => (